-Anthocyanin in the Buds, Why your Weed is Purple?
+Anthocyanin in the buds, or Why Weed is Purple

-Purple color of weed come from Anthocyanin pigment, a universal plant colorant responsible for the red, purple, and blue; evident in many fruits, vegetable, grains, flowers.
-Anthocyanin suggests the vast list of health benefits; and many medicine theories (traditional ones from all around the world and the official science too) use Anthocyanin historically to treat conditions such as liver disorders, diarrhoea, kidney problems, infections, it provides the reduction of blood pressure, it improves the eyesight, suppresses the development of cancer cells; and it even cures the common cold.
-Many shall agree it’s extremely easy to imagine raspberry (which contains the hell amount of anthocyanin) as a medicine, in a form of some grandma’s anti-cold raspberry recipe.
-And besides the healing it is used as a natural colour in food/health/cosmetic industries.
+Anthocyanin suggests the vast list of health benefits, and medical theories, including traditional ones around the world, use anthocyanin to treat conditions such as liver disorders, diarrhea, kidney problems, infections, it provides the reduction of blood pressure, it improves the eyesight.
+More important, anthocyanin even cures the common cold.
+It’s easy to imagine, raspberry (rich with anthocyanin) as a medicine in a form of a grandma’s anti-cold raspberry jam and hot tea.
+Besides its healing application anthocyanin is used as a natural color in food, health, cosmetic industries.

 How To Make The Weed Purple

 Exactly the thing happening when summer turns into fall when all plants change leaves to yellow and red: all plants produce Anthocyanin when the temperatures drop.